igweo/igweo/README.md

 <p align='center'>

 </p>
-<div size='20px'> Hi!
+<div size='20px'> Hey!
 My name is Onyeka.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

 <h2> About Me! </h2>